 The fact of the matter is – a long, snowy winter in Poland might only occur every five to ten years in the coming decades.

-No, folks, Poland’s climate is not comparable to Siberia’s.
+No, folks, Poland’s climate is not comparable to that of Siberia.

 On the whole, I haven’t really had any issues with the non-smiling, complaining, vodka-willing, cheating Poles who despise Warsaw, go to church every Sunday and roll about in the snow from October through April.